What Kind Housing

 What Kind of Housing DoSeniors Want?

 Seniors want and need to live in a housing community where they have friends and a support group.
+Seniors certainly want a home, not a hospital.

 A baby boomer nearing retirement age in Dallas, TX, writes, "I grew up in a medium-sized town in the south.
 Every night that I can remember, I played outside with my friends, even huddling under trees and porches in the rain.
 Many nights our parents sat outside, too, watching us, but primarily visiting with each other.